nathphoenix/LInux_Basics/docker-deploy-was.md

 to run docker in background
 sudo docker-compose up -d

-Then add your expose docker container to the policy group, the 9900 is my docker container while 8080 is for nginx check the ec2-docker.jpg in the images folder
+Then add your expose docker container to the security group, the 9900 is my docker container while 8080 is for nginx check the ec2-docker.jpg in the images folder